|

 alone, and walk on their own traditional path are called Solitaires.

-You can learn more through the article on the Witchcraft and
+You can learn more through the article on the Witchcraft and Shamanism

-Shamanism section - Solitary vs.
+section - Solitary vs. Coven Practices

 -

-- Yes and no. When most people think of church the think of
+- Yes and no. When most people think of church the

-a building with a chapel and pews.
+think of a building with a chapel and pews.
 While some traditions have

 structures they utilize for gatherings, these aren't the common

 gathering places.
-Pagans typically gather together in circles
+Pagans typically gather together in circles for

-of structure, such as a covered gazebo type building.
-Open to
+as a covered gazebo type building.
+Open to nature, but covered from the

-is Stonehenge and many covens have taken the time to reproduce
+weather.
+One famous circle structure is Stonehenge and many covens have

-that structure on their own ceremonial grounds.
+taken the time to reproduce that structure on their own ceremonial

 -

-- There is no standard place or structure for gathering.
-Covens
+- There is no standard place or structure for

-in circles, squares, or triangles.
+outside, in circles, squares, or triangles.
 Some groups are so large,

-that it only makes sense to have gatherings in a standard pulpit/audience
+that it only makes sense to have gatherings in a standard

-center is very popular.
+in the center is very popular.
 Many covens have acquired brass fire

 pits to safely enjoy a bonfire for their ritual workings.
-And
+And those

-those tend to be best used outside.
+tend to be best used outside.

 -

-- Not all Practitioners of the religion of Witchcraft cast
+- Not all Practitioners of the religion of Witchcraft

-a group; such as their coven or clan.
+as their coven or clan.

 -

-- A spell is a focus of energy, manipulated and cast for a
+- A spell is a focus of energy, manipulated and cast

-specific intent or purpose.
+for a specific intent or purpose.
 Focused by energy, intent, sometimes

 tools or other supports, such as elixirs or potions.
-But, within
+But, within the

-often combine the practice of spell casting with their chosen
+practice of spell casting with their chosen divine being or deity.

 -

-- It's important to remember that Witchcraft is not about "spells"
+- It's important to remember that Witchcraft is not

-or "casting".
+about "spells" or "casting".
 It's a serious expression of a spiritual

 way of life.
 One which utilizes spells in it's rituals and ceremonies.